particle-iot/particle-workshops/content/docs/ch1.md

 **Note**: images below are from the iOS setup.
 The flow of the Android setup experience is similar.

-1. Open the Particle Mobile App
+1. Open the Particle Mobile App.

 ![](./images/01/01-mobilesplash.png)